llajas/homelab/docs/getting-started/user-onboarding.md

     ## Create a new account

-    TODO
+    The supported onboarding flow today is Kanidm-first.

+    1. Make sure you have local access to the repo and cluster kubeconfig.
+    2. Run the onboarding script:

+        ```sh
+        ./scripts/onboard-user johndoe "John Doe" johndoe@example.com
+        ```

+        This will:

+        - create the Kanidm account
+        - set the user's email address
+        - add the user to the `editor` group by default
+        - print a credential reset token or recovery link for first login

+    3. To assign non-default groups during onboarding, pass them after the email:

+        ```sh
+        ./scripts/onboard-user johndoe "John Doe" johndoe@example.com editor grafana_editors planka_admins
+        ```

+    4. If a user loses access before they complete first login, generate a recovery credential as needed:

+        ```sh
+        ./scripts/kanidm-reset-password johndoe
+        ```

+    Kanidm is the source of truth for users and groups.
+Dex is only the application-facing OIDC broker in front of Kanidm.

+    During staged Kanidm upgrades, keep Dex and the downstream application issuer settings unchanged until the Kanidm hop is validated.

+    ## Group assignment

+    Group membership determines which applications a user can access and what role they receive after login.

+    Common examples in this repo:

+    - `editor` - default baseline access used by current automation
+    - `grafana_editors@auth.lajas.tech` / `grafana_admins@auth.lajas.tech` - Grafana roles
+    - `planka_admins` / `planka_admins@auth.lajas.tech` - Planka admin roles

+    Before assigning a new application group, verify that the target app and its OIDC role mapping are already configured in Git.

-    ## Send initial password
+    ## Send the initial login link or token

-    Choose one of the methods listed below to send the initial password to the user:
+    Choose one of the methods listed below to send the initial credential-reset link or token to the user:

     - Share via password manager (if supported)
-    - Encrypt the password file and send it via email or chat
+    - Encrypt the token or link and send it via email or chat
-    - Simply write or print the password on a piece of paper
+    - Write or print the token or link on a piece of paper

-    On the first login, the user will be required to update their password.
+    On the first login, the user will be required to set or update their credentials.

+    There is currently no full Kanidm admin web UI workflow documented in this repo for creating users or groups.
+Administration is done through the Kanidm CLI and the helper scripts above.

 ## Appendix